Parsing Daniel 8:12

 If this is the first time you have seen a parsing chart on a Hebrew passage, you likely recognize nouns masculine singular, prepositions, and adjectives.
 The Hebrew grammar of niphel, hiphel, and qal perfect, will throw you for a loop.
 These are verb tenses.

 English tenses are restricted to past, present, and future.
 This makes us determined to use words in chronological or sequential order.
 Hebrew doesn’t work anything like that.
-This can make translating really difficult sometimes.
+This can make translating difficult sometimes.
 Niphel and hiphel are causative tenses, something or someone is behind the action or forcing the action.
 Qal perfect is completed action, similar to past tense in English.
 There are other Hebrew tenses, but this is not a Hebrew grammar lesson.

 Our Translation